 Flash back to a few months before the wedding, and we’re back in Crystal Cove, at the start of The Plan.
 Emmy has a very hot, very unexpected one-night-stand with a member of the Posse, Cooper Davis.
 What happens from that night through the day of Meghan’s wedding will change their lives.

-At the wedding, Emmy and Abby chat with Burton resident (and Ali Reynolds’ dear friend) Alex Nelson, who’s attending with his new boyfriend Cal.
-Their story is told in The Perfect One, only available at part of The One Trilogy Box Set.
+At the wedding, Emmy and Abby chat with Burton resident (and Ali Reynolds’ dear friend) Alex Nelson, who’s attending with his new boyfriend, Cal.
+Their story is told in The Perfect One.

 During Emmy’s story, we get to know Abby Donavan a little bit better.
 And we learn even more about the Crystal Cove transplant in The Path.
 When Abby changes jobs, moving from the bed and breakfast to supervising the restoration and running of an old hotel near town, she meets restoration specialist Ryland Kent–and sparks fly.